shonan-releng-mobile/shonan-releng-mobile/3rdbreakout/qa/README.md

 * Can we use *user rating* or *satisfaction* as quality attribute?
 	* Is that what we should care more about?
 	* Why similar apps have higher ratings than others?
 	* What do an app need to be successful?
-What does it mean 'to be succesful'?
+What does it mean 'to be successful'?
 * Performance
 * Energy consumption